Physical Therapy & Performance

 - Pelvic floor related symptoms affecting comfort, movement, or daily function

-- A movement exam sets baselines for range of motion, strength, control, and tolerance
+- A movement exam establishes baseline measures for range of motion, strength, control, and tissue tolerance.

 How do I know physical therapy is working?—